-Rubens Barrichello won in Monza for the first time in 2002 and for the third time in the season after beating Williams drivers and Michael Schumacher, bringing his Ferrari team the seventh 1-2 win of the season.
+Rubens Barrichello won in Monza for the first time and for the third time in the season after beating Williams drivers and Michael Schumacher on this day in 2002, bringing his Ferrari team the seventh 1-2 win of the season.

-Michael Schumacher had already secured the title in the 11th race of the season in France and Ferrari did the same in the 13th race in Hungary.
+Michael Schumacher had already secured his record equaling fifth title in the 11th race of the season in France and Ferrari did the same in the 13th race in Hungary.

 On Saturday, Juan Pablo Montoya won his seventh pole position of the season and the tenth in his career (1:20.264).
 Michael Schumacher was 0.257 seconds slower, Ralf Schumacher was 0.278 seconds behind and Barrichello 0.442 seconds.